-Whipworm infection can cause a variety of symptoms, ranging from mild to severe.
-Some people have no symptoms, while others experience the following:
+A whipworm infection can cause a variety of symptoms, ranging from mild to severe.
+They may include the following:

 - bloody diarrhea